SikuliX/SikuliX-Docs/src/main/resources/docs/source/pattern.rst

     :param pattern: another mask pattern, that should be used as mask

-    If the parameter is omitted, it does the same as :py:meth:`asMask()`
+    If the parameter is omitted, it does the same as :py:meth:`asMask()`.
     If the given pattern is a mask pattern, then it will become the mask for this pattern.

     :return: the modified pattern